 Insight and analysis of factors driving prices.

-Non-oil grade 1502 styrene butadiene rubber (SBR) spot prices fell month-on-month in the first quarter (Q1) of 2014 because of prevailing weak demand and oversupply.
+Non-oil grade 1502 styrene butadiene rubber (SBR) spot prices were on an uptrend in the fourth quarter of 2016, lifted by escalating feedstock butadiene (BD) costs and strong Chinese demand.

-NR and SBR are substitutes in the production of tyres for the automotive industry and their price movements impact each other.
+NR and SBR are substitute raw materials in the production of tyres for the automotive industry and their price movements tend to impact each other.

 ICIS provides pricing information, news and analysis for all major petrochemical and chemical markets, including Styrene butadiene rubber.